Kitware/trame/docker/README.md

 ### requirements.txt (optional)

 This file contains requirements that will be installed during setup.
-For pip, the file will be installed via `pip install -r requirements.txt`.
+For uv, the file will be installed via `uv pip install -r requirements.txt`.
 For conda, the file will be installed via `conda install -y --file requirements.txt`.
 This file may include the actual trame application itself.